-Once derided by the poet John Betjeman when it became the site of an early business park, along with 850 factories, Slough has rather unfairly had to struggle to shake off the image of a grimy, depressing industrial - then post-industrial - wasteland.
-Modern day Slough is full of open spaces, popular with business and a popular place to live.
-With higher than average wages, it is in a prime location near to London and has excellent access to transport connections.
+Modern-day Slough is full of open spaces, popular with business and a popular place to live.
+With higher than average wages and a range of available Slough serviced apartments, the town is in a prime location near London and has excellent access to transport connections.

 The English population often has a lot of fun at the expense of Slough.
 Ricky Gervais’ TV show ‘The Office’ is one of the more well-known examples of digs at the town.
 However, further investigation into what is on offer here quickly stamps out the disapproval.
 As the most ethnically diverse place across Britain, excluding London, Slough must be doing something right.

 Slough and its approximate 150,000 population lie in the county of Berkshire, west of London.
 The town sits within the Greater London Urban Area.
 It is around twenty miles away in various directions from other business hubs such as Charing Cross, Central London and Reading.
 One thing that makes Slough stand out is its proximity to the M4.
 The road helps to make it feasible as a commuting base for London, a little over 20 miles away.
 London Heathrow Airport is also close by, and there is a direct intercity train link into Paddington Station.
 From here, there are fast train links close by for travel to the rest of the UK and Europe.
 Commuting far and wide from furnished short lets in Slough could not be easier thanks to these nearby transportation options.